mvolkmann/blog/src/nushell.md

 | list        | sequence of values of any type                                                  |
 | row         | list where each value represents a column with an associated name               |

+Duration units for month and year are not supported because those durations vary based on the month (28 to 31) or year (normal or leap year).

 To see a description of the value of an expression, pipe it to the `describe` command.
 This is not its real type.